The following diagram indicates the minimum deployment pattern used for high availability.

 The following node types are configured for the HA deployment mode in the

-eventSync: Both the active and the passive nodes in this setup are event synching nodes.
+eventSync: Both the active and the passive nodes in this setup are event synchronizing nodes as explained in the introduction.
 Therefore, each node should have the host and the port on which it is operating specified under the

 management: In this setup, both the nodes carry out the same tasks, and therefore, both nodes are considered manager nodes.
 Therefore, each node should have the host and the port on which it is operating specified under the